Feb 20, 2020

 Define processes for handling SARs you receive from customers.
 Already have SAR policies in response to GDPR?
 Update them to meet CCPA requirements as well.

 The California Attorney General announced multiple changes to the CCPA proposed regulations on 7 February 2020.
-The modifications included changes to the Right to opt-out, mandatory content of CCPA notices, and the permissible use of data by service providers.
+The modifications included changes to the Right to opt out, mandatory content of CCPA notices, and the permissible use of data by service providers.
 Businesses present working toward CCPA compliance should expect the Attorney General to commence enforcement once the rulemaking process concludes.

 Most of the modifications are business-friendly: